lukas8219/rabbitmq-rpc/README.md

 # Rabbit RPC

 Pet Project to implement RPC-based Services using RabbitMQ as back-bone.
 This aims to present an abstraction where you can code as simple classes.
+*Currently, it only covers most of the Happy Path Scenarios: missing stuff like Timeouts/Circuit Breakers, dealing w/ NACK, Factory for the Clients*

 ## Examples